radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 $ pm2 start ftestpuppet.js
 ```
-Now the app is running, waiting for connections.
+**Now the app is running, waiting for connections.**

 To inspect the app logs while the app is running:

 ```$ pm2 logs ftestpuppet --lines 10000```

-In your Windows box, open your browser and type the address of the linux box (in my case http://192.168.248.132)
+In your Windows(?) box, open your browser and type the address of the linux box (in my case http://192.168.248.132)

 If your basic network settings are correct, you will see a page (testJson.html) with an input text box, one button and 2 canvas: the canvas at the top is the original canvas (900x510), the canvas at the bottom is the final (resized) canvas (1920x1080).
 The input text box contains the resized fabric canvas objects Json encoded.
 Clicking the button the Json data will be sent to the server application which will create the final PNG file in the testpuppetgithub/pngs folder.

 ### Et voilà!
-All done!
+All done.

 #### Note: I resized the canvas client side but, obviously, you can simply modify the code to resize it server side before to create the PNG.